COVID-19 pandemic in Iran: New peaks (4 June – present)

 On 5 July, a new peak of 163 deaths was reported, and two days later on 7 July, a further jump in the number of deaths was recorded when 200 died in 24 hours.
 Another peak of 221 deaths was reported on 9 July, with the total number of cases exceeding 250,000.
 According to the Health Ministry, five thousand of the country's health workers had become infected and 140 of them had died from the disease by mid-July.

 On 18 July, President Rouhani said that 25 million Iranians are estimated to have already become infected, and between 30 and 35 million more are at risk of infection.
 This is considerably higher than the official count of 271,606 cases reported on that day.
 Health officials said that the estimate is based on serological blood tests measuring previous exposure of Iranians to the virus, and does not reflect the current state of the disease in Iran.

 On 21 July 227 deaths was reported.
 The Deputy Health Minister advised Iranians to avoid visiting Mashhad due to a tripling of cases there in the previous month.
 The death toll reached over 16,000 on 28 July, with another record of 235 deaths reported that day.
 The number of registered coronavirus cases had reached 296,273 cases and the death toll was 16,147 according to Health Ministry spokeswoman, Sima Sadat Lari.

 The total number of official cases surpassed 300,000 on 30 July 2020.

 Infections continued at a high level in August, with 2,685 tested positive for the virus on 2 August.
 On 12 August, Health Minister Iraj Harirchi suggested that rate of contamination from the virus had increased.
 On 19 August, the total number of cases had reached over 350,000, with the total number of deaths recorded exceeding 20,000.

 On 19 September, 24,000 Iranians had died of coronavirus.

 On 3 December, Iran surpassed 1 million COVID-19 cases and two days later on 5 December, Iran surpassed 50,000 confirmed deaths.

 2021

+On 8 January, Ali Khamenei banned the import of all kinds of "American and British vaccines" and said he doesn't "trust them".

+Immediately the import of 150,000 doses of Pfizer vaccines was cancelled and the start of the public vaccination was delayed.
+At that time Pfizer was the only vaccine in the world approved by WHO.

 Russian federation delayed its partnership for building vaccines and delivered just 2 million doses Sputnik V instead of 62 million.

 Some Iranians traveled to Armenia for vaccines.